TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Entropy optimization
+	- Chosen solution
+		- call translate_payload once on the server per step
+		- manually multicast this message to connected in-game clients
+		- it is identical for every client
+		- if the client's num accepted entropies != 1, send a separate message BEFORE sending the step
+			- in the best case it won't be sent at all so we might even save this byte
+		- the client holds std::optional<uint8_t> last_num_accepted;
+			- zeroes it out every time a step message arrives
+			- sets it every time a prestep_client_context arrives

+	- It's best if the server preserializes the entropy instead of serializing it each time for every client
+	- Well we could send the same allocated step message to all the clients
+		- That will be the most performant and probably easiest
+		- "broadcast_payload"?
+			- so we'll use the same buffer for all clients
+			- we could always attach a lambda that determines whether this client needs it
+		- we will thus need to put commands_accepted in a separate message
+		- well what if we send num_entropies_accepted via unreliable channel?
+			- e.g. you could send total messages accepted
+	- thus we need to send bytes as the payload

 - Create randomized players like in the good olden times
 	- to test the predicted experience
 	- we might look into legacy sources for guidance
+	- fill in several artificial connections starting from the back of the client array

 - Fix crash on kartezjan's komputer